sakshiparikh23/sakshiparikh23/README.md

 💻 Hands-on experience with javascript, HTML5, CSS, Bootstrap.

-✔️ Apart from this, I have work experience as web developer from Shya Tech Labs ,Widhya as a mission advocate and Geeksforgeeks as a content writer.
+✔️ Apart from this, I have work experience as web developer from Shya Tech Labs ,Widhya as a mission advocate and Geeksforgeeks & Pepper as a content writer/creator.

-✔️ Apart from this, I am currently working in Pepper as content creator.

 🏅 Apart from this I love to code.
 I've 6 🌟 in problem solving, 5 🌟 in C,CPP, Java, Python and 30 days of code from Hackerrank.

 Sounds like something you need?
 Then let's connect!
 📧- sakshiparikh23@gmail.com

-🔭PS: Currently, I am looking for internships and research projects in the field of Computer science and engineering i.e SDE Intern, Analyst and Content Writing roles.
+PS: Currently, I am looking for internships and research projects in the field of Computer science and engineering i.e SDE Intern, Analyst and Content Writing roles.
+Also, I do take up freelance roles.

 <!--
 **sakshiparikh23/sakshiparikh23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.